SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Behavioral_anomaly_detection.md

 Please note the following regarding suggestion events:

-- Currently, no suggestion events are generated for outliers and unlabeled change points.
+- Currently, no suggestion events are generated for unlabeled change points.
+Prior to DataMiner 10.2.0 [CU21]/10.3.0 [CU9]/10.3.12<!--RN 37171-->, no suggestion events are generated for outliers and unlabeled change points.

 - Suggestion events generated to indicate a behavioral anomaly are automatically cleared 2 hours after their creation time or their last update time.
 From DataMiner 10.2.11/10.3.0 onwards, they are also cleared in case a new behavioral change is detected that ends the previous anomalous behavioral change.
 For example, when an alarm was created for an anomalous level increase at 1 PM, and a behavioral change point is detected at 2 PM when the level drops again, then the alarm created at 1 PM will be closed at 2 PM.